 We’re most aware of woodpeckers in the early winter months when the woods are pretty much silent except for a solitary tap, tap, tap.
 It’s not a loud tap, but it is distinct.
-Often it will be the Downy Woodpecker (picoides pubescens), the smallest woodpecker in North America (7”), and one of 5 woodpecker species present in the Park (the others are: Acorn Woodpecker, Nuttall’s Woodpecker, Hairy Woodpecker, and Northern Flicker).
+Often it will be the Downy Woodpecker (picoides pubescens), the smallest woodpecker in North America (7 in.), and one of 5 woodpecker species present in the Park (the others are: Acorn Woodpecker, Nuttall’s Woodpecker, Hairy Woodpecker, and Northern Flicker).
 It is usually alone, as they don’t associate with their own kind until spring.

 As spring approaches, the Downies with their black and white-striped head, black upperparts with white in center of back and white spots on their wings, change their behavior toward each other.
 For one thing, their tapping becomes a quite different unbroken trrrrrrrrr lasting several seconds.
 This tapping, known as drumming, is no longer simply an effort to get food, but a means of communication to other Downies that this is “my” territory.
 It is also the first attempt to attract a mate.
 Both sexes drum.

 After the drumming unites the pair, courtship begins, resulting in a bonding of the pair and excavation of a cavity in a living or dead tree as high as 50 feet above the ground.
-It requires quite a bit of work for both birds, over a week or more, to carve a gourd-shaped cavity, into which the female lays 4-5 pure white eggs that both parents incubate for 12 days until they hatch.
+It requires quite a bit of work for both birds, over a week or more, to carve a gourd-shaped cavity, into which the female lays 4 to 5 pure white eggs that both parents incubate for 12 days until they hatch.

 In addition to the characteristics used to identify the Downy Woodpecker, here are some fascinating facts about woodpecker behavior, anatomy, and feeding habits that are shared by all of the woodpecker species found at Edgewood.